esteban-andrade/FetchRobotPathFollow/README.md

     * Documentation

 ## Dependancies
-Here is the Repository for Fetch robot following a Path based on QR codes.

-> Please have the Turtlebot and Fetch packages installed in your catkin workspace.
+Please have the Turtlebot and Fetch packages installed in your catkin workspace.
 This package will build on top of these dependencies.
 ## Aruco Marker Detection
 Aruco marker detection is used to detect the guider the robot.
 Install: